gnjo/MaDaM/README.md

 X00 //:same mean "CLR X"
 CLR //:all layer clear

+```

+```
+//examples valiable

+```

+```
+//examples drawing
 //drawing and apply
 YON T F X //:ask Yes Or No. T is 3line strings.
 F is 0 or 1.
-X is layer. blocking. return 0 or 1. yes is 1.
+X is layer. blocking.
+//return 0 or 1. yes is 1.
 //T is three lines string, qestion\nyes\nno.

 SEL T N X //:like a YON, but any select.
-N is select number. blocking. return selected number. cancel is void 0.
+N is select number. blocking.
+//return selected number. cancel is void 0.
 $00?#1 //:if cancel, jump to #1
-```

-```
-//examples valiable

-```
-```
-//examples drawing

 ```